Parbelaez/django_boiler/README.md

     )
     ```

-Add the urls to the urls.py file:
+- Add the urls to the urls.py file:

     ```
     ...
     path('dj-rest-auth/', include('dj_rest_auth.urls'))
     ```

-Migrate the database:
+- Migrate the database:

     ```
     python manage.py migrate
     ```

-*ADVANCED AUTHENTICATION*
+### Advance Authentication (optional)

-If you want to use a more advanced authentication system, you can install the following package:
+- If you want to use a more advanced authentication system, you can install the following package:

     ```
     pip install django-allauth